Qazeer/InfoSec-Notes/Windows/Local_privilege_escalation.md

     and cached in the LSASS (Local Security Authority Subsystem) process.
   - Local accounts credentials are stored in the SAM (Security Account Manager) hive.
-  - Generic credentials are defined and authenticated by programs that manage authorization and security directly.
-The generic credentials are cached in the Credential Manager.
+  - Generic credentials are defined programs that manage authorization and security directly.
+The generic credentials are cached in the Windows Credential Manager.

-Local administrator or NT AUTHORITY\SYSTEM privileges are required to access the clear-text or hashed passwords.
+Local administrator or `NT AUTHORITY\SYSTEM` privileges are required to access the clear-text or hashed passwords.
 Refer to the `[Windows] Post Exploitation` note for more information on how to retrieve these credentials.